Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 The Terror of Giving Birth

-This fear is real and powerful.
-Specialized therapy can provide tools to manage it and approach birth with more confidence.
+Specialized therapy can provide tools to manage this fear and help you approach birth with more confidence.

 The Fear of Who You'll Become